azproduction/node-request-as-curl/README.md

 [![Dependency Status](https://gemnasium.com/azproduction/node-request-as-curl.png)]
 (https://gemnasium.com/azproduction/node-request-as-curl)

-Serializes http.ClientRequest as curl(1) command string.
+It serializes http.ClientRequest as curl(1) command string.
 This is like [Copy as cURL](https://twitter.com/ChromiumDev/status/317183238026186752), but for node.

 ## Installation